-At the end of day, the value of Data Scientists rests on their ability to describe the world and to make predictions.
-Machine Learning is the field of teaching machines and computers to learn from existing data to make predictions on new data - will a given tumor be benign or malignant?
+Machine learning is the field that teaches machines and computers to learn from existing data to make predictions on new data: Will a tumor be benign or malignant?
 Which of your customers will take their business elsewhere?
-Is a particular email spam or not?
-In this course, you'll learn how to use Python to perform supervised learning, an essential component of Machine Learning.
-You'll learn how to build predictive models, how to tune their parameters and how to tell how well they will perform on unseen data, all the while using real world datasets.
-You'll do so using scikit-learn, one of the most popular and user-friendly machine learning libraries for Python.
+Is a particular email spam?
+In this course, you'll learn how to use Python to perform supervised learning, an essential component of machine learning.
+You'll learn how to build predictive models, tune their parameters, and determine how well they will perform with unseen data—all while using real world datasets.
+You'll be using scikit-learn, one of the most popular and user-friendly machine learning libraries for Python.

 In this chapter, you will be introduced to classification problems and learn how to solve them using supervised learning techniques.
-Classification problems are prevalent in a variety of domains, ranging from finance to healthcare.
-Here, you will have the chance to apply what you are learning to a political dataset, where you classify the party affiliation of United States Congressmen based on their voting records.
+And you’ll apply what you learn to a political dataset, where you classify the party affiliation of United States congressmen based on their voting records.

-In the previous chapter, you made use of image and political datasets to predict binary as well as multiclass outcomes.
+In the previous chapter, you used image and political datasets to predict binary and multiclass outcomes.
 But what if your problem requires a continuous outcome?
-Regression, which is the focus of this chapter, is best suited to solving such problems.
+Regression is best suited to solving such problems.
 You will learn about fundamental concepts in regression and apply them to predict the life expectancy in a given country using Gapminder data.

 Having trained your model, your next task is to evaluate its performance.
-What metrics can you use to gauge how good your model is?
-So far, you have used accuracy for classification and R-squared for regression.
 In this chapter, you will learn about some of the other metrics available in scikit-learn that will allow you to assess your model's performance in a more nuanced manner.
-You will then learn to optimize both your classification as well as regression models using hyperparameter tuning.
+Next, learn to optimize your classification and regression models using hyperparameter tuning.

-This chapter will introduce the notion of pipelines and how scikit-learn allows for transformers and estimators to be chained together and used as a single unit.
-Pre-processing techniques will be then be introduced as a way to enhance model performance and pipelines will be the glue that ties together concepts in the prior chapters.
+This chapter introduces pipelines, and how scikit-learn allows for transformers and estimators to be chained together and used as a single unit.
+Preprocessing techniques will be introduced as a way to enhance model performance, and pipelines will tie together concepts from previous chapters.